 ($11 x4 weeks) – ( $6 x 4 weeks) =$20

 Insurance = $100

-- $100 by shopping around for new homeowners and auto insurance
+$100 by shopping around for new homeowner and auto insurance

 I originally had Geico for our car insurance.
 I called them up to ask them how much we could save this month since I had been a loyal customer and a good driver.
 They said if I took an online driving course (super easy to do and only cost $12), they said they could reduce my monthly payment by $60.
 However, Mr. Investor Mama and I had been considering purchasing an umbrella policy for a while.
 I called our mortgage broker and with adding this policy and combining our auto and home insurance, we are now able to save $100 a month with much better coverage.

 Now is the perfect time to call your insurance carrier and ask them to lower your monthly payments.
 Many are offering discounted payments due to COVID-19.
 I also encourage you to shop around or ask a mortgage broker too and see if you can pit companies against each other to earn your business.

 Housing = $300

 Right before COVID-19 hit, we were in the process of refinancing our house.
 Our taxes had just increased by an additional $200 per month.
 By refinancing we were able to reduce our mortgage payment to $100 less than we were paying before the $200 tax increase.
 This Refi actually saved us $300 a month.